kiyoakii/CourseQ/README.md

 # USTC-SE-2020
-This repository contains several small projects I build for Software Engineering course of USTC in Spring, 2020
+This repository contains project built for Software Engineering course of USTC in Spring, 2020